StelTheo73/thesis-docs/chapter-2/2-literature-review.md

 At the beginning of some levels there is a short presentation of the theory and instructions for that level.
 After the player has completed the level, the score is displayed.
 The player receives between one and three stars.
 The maximum score is achieved if the player completes the level in the minimum number of moves.
 When the level is completed, the player has the option of proceeding to the next level or returning to the home screen.

 The game attempts to teach the player the composition of subatomic particles from quarks.
 Each level is a 2-dimensional match-3 puzzle.
-The player has to match three polugons of different colors to compose subatomic particles.
+The player has to match three polygons of different colors to compose subatomic particles.
 There is no free choice of levels, a new level is unlocked each time the player completes the previous one.
-The game has very simple mechanics, as there are only 2 moves, selecting 3 polygons and swaping 2 polygons.
+The game has very simple mechanics, as there are only 2 moves, selecting 3 polygons and swapping 2 polygons.
 It also offers the option of shuffling the board if no move is available.

 ## Conclusions